Siteation/magento2-storeinfo-payments/README.md

 By default, this Magento module displays all enabled payment methods as icons in your theme's footer and requires no configuration.

-If you want to exclude specific payment methods, simply go to Stores → Configuration → Sales → Sales → Payment methods.
+If you want to exclude specific payment methods, simply go to Stores → Configuration → Siteation → Payment methods.

 If you'd like to display payment methods in other areas of your site, you can use the convenient options offered by the viewModel from our Storeinfo Payment module.